 The rollout of the COVID-19 vaccine in Aotearoa New Zealand is under way.
-Find out the answers to some common questions about getting the COVID-19 vaccination.
+Find the answers to common questions about getting the COVID-19 vaccination.

 On this page, you can find the following information: